NethServer/nethserver-squidguard/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_ContentFilter.rst

 Block file extensions
     Block all file extensions defined in the General tab.

+Enable builtin rules
+    Set of rules provided by the ``custom/builtin`` database.

 Mode
     The web filter can work into two different ways: